phreppo/wstat/README.md

 ### Adding a new Concrete non-relational domain

-It is possible to implement a new non-relational abstract domain and plug it in wstat:
+It is possible to implement a new domain and plug it in wstat, this domain has to comply with some conditions:
+1. The domain has to be a non-relational domain
+2. The State domain correspond to the new domain has to be representable in a map to be automatically inferred, anyway the State domain auto-inferred from the given Value domain defines only the abstract domain operations, it does not define the conditional operator

+To define a new domain you have to follow these steps:
 1. Build the (non-relational) domain, add the new module in the ```src/Domains``` directory
 2. Add the new domain's name in the `Domains.DomainsList` module
 3. Add the corresponding initial-state builder in the `InitialStateBuilder` module